Skip to main content

 Observation

-I noticed the challenge description stated the flag was fragmented across multiple lines of a large log file, which suggested using grep to quickly filter the file down to only the lines containing the picoCTF label before attempting any reassembly.
+The description says the flag is fragmented across many lines of a large log file. grep narrows that down to just the lines carrying the picoCTF label, before any reassembly starts.

 Use grep to find all lines containing picoCTF.
 Some lines may contain only partial fragments of the flag spread across multiple log entries.